-This ritual varies from village to village and from different regions of Greece as well.
-Some brides will dip her fingers in honey then makes the sign of the cross in hopes of a good relationship with her mother-in-law.
+This ritual varies from region to region throughout Greece.
+Some brides will dip their fingers in honey then make the sign of the cross in hopes of a good relationship with her mother-in-law.

-Other rituals consist of brides smashing a pomegranate at the doorway into the home, scattering the pomegranate’s seeds, symbolizing prosperity and fertility.
+Other rituals consist of brides smashing a pomegranate at the entrance to the home, thus scattering the pomegranate’s seeds; this symbolizes prosperity and fertility.

-Or sometimes for this ancient ritual, the bride tosses a piece of iron onto the in-laws’ roof to demonstrate the strength of her new home.
+In terms of this ancient ritual, the bride sometimes tosses a piece of iron onto the in-laws’ roof to demonstrate the strength of her new home.